Kaiqi-Liang/CITS5503-Labs/Practice Questions/exams.md

 1. Use Load Balancer to balance the load of the EC2 instances.
 2. Use S3 to store the different formats of the videos.
 3. Use Amplify (Mobile Hub) to develop and deploy the web app.
+4. Use Elastic Transcoder to convert videos to different formats.

 Use a client server architecture where the Load Balancer and the EC2 instances behind it acting as the server, and the application is the client.